SalomePlatform/sat/doc/src/usage_of_sat.rst

 Help option -h
 --------------

 More details are provided by the help of sat.
-The help option can ba calle at two levels : the (high) level displays information on how to use sat, the command level displays information on how to use a sat command.
+The help option can be called at two levels : the high level displays information on how to use sat, the command level displays information on how to use a sat command.

 .. code-block:: bash